syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Pivot-Schema-Designer.md

 ![](Pivot-Schema-Designer_images/Pivot-Schema-Designer_img6.png)

+Filtering is also supported in pivot schema designer.
+Filter popup will be opened while clicking on the expander icon in the right corner of each PivotTable Field List items.

-## Defer Layout Update
+## Defer layout update

+By default, the pivot grid control is updated for each and every action happened related to the pivot field.
+For pivot grid control containing large data source, these actions can take some time to complete.
+To handle this scenario, pivot grid provides defer layout update support which allows users to control when the pivot grid control is updated.

+### Enabling defer layout update

+The "Defer Layout Update" check box present at the bottom left corner of the pivot schema designer should be checked to enable this feature.
+When this checkbox is checked, the "Update" button next to it will be enabled.
+Now, any operations can be performed on pivot fields without updating the pivot grid control.
+The pivot grid control will be updated only if the update button is clicked.

-PivotGrid supports whether the layout should be updated immediately after the pivot grid info updated or it should wait for a [Refresh()](http://help.syncfusion.com/cr/cref_files/windowsforms/pivot%20analysis/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.PivotGridControl~Refresh.html) method call.It can be achieved by setting the [DeferLayoutUpdate](http://help.syncfusion.com/cr/cref_files/windowsforms/pivot%20analysis/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.PivotGridControl~DeferLayoutUpdate.html) property of pivot grid control or through simple uncheck/check `Defer layout Update` option in PivotSchemaDesigner.In PivotSchemaDesigner this option is enabled by using the [DeferLayoutUpdateCheckBox](http://help.syncfusion.com/cr/cref_files/windowsforms/pivot%20analysis/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.PivotSchemaDesigner~DeferLayoutUpdateCheckBox.html) and [DeferLayoutUpdateButton](http://help.syncfusion.com/cr/cref_files/windowsforms/pivot%20analysis/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.PivotSchemaDesigner~DeferLayoutUpdateButton.html) properties.
+PivotGrid provides support  whether the layout should be updated immediately after the pivot grid info updated or it should wait for a [Refresh()](http://help.syncfusion.com/cr/cref_files/windowsforms/pivot%20analysis/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.PivotGridControl~Refresh.html) method call.It can be achieved by setting the [DeferLayoutUpdate](http://help.syncfusion.com/cr/cref_files/windowsforms/pivot%20analysis/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.PivotGridControl~DeferLayoutUpdate.html) property of pivot grid control or through simple uncheck/check `Defer layout Update` option in PivotSchemaDesigner.In PivotSchemaDesigner this option is enabled using the [DeferLayoutUpdateCheckBox](http://help.syncfusion.com/cr/cref_files/windowsforms/pivot%20analysis/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.PivotSchemaDesigner~DeferLayoutUpdateCheckBox.html) and [DeferLayoutUpdateButton](http://help.syncfusion.com/cr/cref_files/windowsforms/pivot%20analysis/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.PivotSchemaDesigner~DeferLayoutUpdateButton.html) properties.

 {% tabs %}